Parcothsai/python_linkedin/README.md

 To install virtualenv, use :
 ```
-sudo apt-get install -y virutalenv ( Debian, Kali, Ubuntu ) and do that :
+pip install virtualenv ( Debian, Kali, Ubuntu ) and do that :

 mkdir virtual
 virtualenv virtual